hamuro80/blackstomp/README.md

 # BLACKSTOMP
-ESP32-A1S DSP board: one board for all effect pedals
+ESP32-A1S DSP board: One board for all effect pedals!

 # Features
 - 6 Control Input (for potentiometers, pedal, button, or selector switch)